-There's been an ongoing debate among staff members about whether the I "-polystyrene insulation that extends from the footings up the back and side walls to six feet below grade (it's 2" thick above that) is really necessary.
-The thermal merits are certainly open to discussion, but everyone does agree that the insulation eliminated the possibility of condensation on the interior of the walls ... which might otherwise have been caused by a large temperature differential.
+There's been an ongoing debate among staff members about whether the 1"-polystyrene insulation that extends from the footings up the back and side walls to six feet below grade (it's 2" thick above that) is really necessary.
+The thermal merits are certainly open to discussion, but everyone does agree that the insulation eliminated large temperature differentials, and by extension the possibility of condensation on the interior of the walls.
 In any event, the $350 cost of the material doesn't amount to a great expense.

-We recognized early in the project that our building couldn't be laid out as a residence ... since we would be delivering lectures to groups of as many as 100 people at a time inside.
-The large open area that appears in the center of our floor plan is now occupied by some 50 chairs, and when the downstairs bathroom is completed, it will have to be equipped with a ten-foot-long ramp to accommodate folks in wheelchairs.
-For those reasons we've included here an alternative floor plan, one that might be more suitable for residential use.
+We recognized early in the project that our building couldn't be laid out as a residence since we would be delivering lectures to groups of as many as 100 people at a time inside.
+The large open area that appears in the center of our Floor Plan is now occupied by some 50 chairs, and when the downstairs bathroom is completed, it will have to be equipped with a ten-foot-long ramp to accommodate folks in wheelchairs.
+For those reasons we've included alternative floor plan that might be more suitable for residential use.

 Because of the limitations imposed by the "meeting hall" floor plan, we ended up using a different set of stairs for each bedroom.
 A well-thought-out residential floor plan could work with one stairway, which would save floor space and construction money.

-When we wrote about the masonry backup heater for our earth shelter in issue 77, we'd had little chance to test the woodburner ... since the last bricks weren't laid until late spring.
+When we wrote about the masonry backup heater for our earth shelter, we'd had little chance to test the woodburner because the last bricks weren't laid until late spring.
 But today, with nearly half of the winter behind us, we have a problem to report.